Graphene hybrid colloidal crystal arrays with photo-controllable structural colors†

-An intelligent structural color hydrogel with photo-controllable capability was developed by adding graphene oxide (GO) into colloidal particles solutions.
-The high charge characteristic of GO could significantly enhance the electrostatic repulsion effect between adjacent particles and promote the ordered assembly of the colloid particles.
-The resultant colloidal crystal arrays (CCAs) with a small amount of GO additive were imparted with vivid angle-dependent structural colors due to the enhanced photon absorption of the hybrid materials, whereas their structural colors became dull and angle-independent with the high GO concentration, which contributes to the isotropic short-range orders CAA nanostructures.
-It was demonstrated that the GO hybrid structural color hydrogels with temperature-sensitive polymer components were featured with photo-responsive properties, which provided remotely controllable dynamic structural colors for different patterns.
+An intelligent structural color hydrogel with photo-controllable capability was developed by adding graphene oxide (GO) into colloidal particle solutions.
+The high charge characteristic of GO could significantly enhance the electrostatic repulsion effect between adjacent particles and promote the ordered assembly of the colloidal particles.
+The resultant colloidal crystal arrays (CCAs) with a small amount of GO additive were imparted with vivid angle-dependent structural colors due to the enhanced photon absorption of the hybrid materials, whereas their structural colors became dull and angle-independent with a high GO concentration, which contributes to the isotropic short-range ordered CAA nanostructures.
+It was demonstrated that the GO hybrid structural color hydrogels with temperature-sensitive polymer components featured photo-responsive properties, which provided remotely controllable dynamic structural colors for different patterns.
 These features of the GO hybrid structural color hydrogels make them promising for the applications of anti-counterfeiting barcode and other related fields.